GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Goal in Context

-As an employee of World health organisation, I require reports which organise all countries in the world, continent or region by largest population to smallest so I know where to direct resource first.
+As an employee of World Health Organisation, I require reports which organise all countries in the world, continent or region by largest population to smallest so I know where to direct resource first.

 ### Scope